Azure/azure-sdk-for-java/sdk/videoanalyzer/azure-resourcemanager-videoanalyzer/README.md

 Azure Resource Manager Video Analyzer client library for Java.

 This package contains Microsoft Azure SDK for Video Analyzer Management SDK.
-Azure Video Analyzer (AVA) provides a platform for you to build intelligent video applications that span the edge and the cloud.
+Azure Video Analyzer provides a platform for you to build intelligent video applications that span the edge and the cloud.
 Package tag package-2021-05-01-preview.
 For documentation on how to use this package, please see [Azure Management Libraries for Java](https://aka.ms/azsdk/java/mgmt).

 ## We'd love to hear your feedback